Firefighters save baby ducks that fell into storm drain at Ascension Parish golf course

 GONZALES - Multiple fire crews were out on the links Sunday to save a group of baby ducks that fell into a storm drain.

-Three fire departments rushed out to the Pelican Point Golf Course in Gonzales around 4:30 p.m. to fish seven little ducks out of the drain.
+Three fire departments rushed out to the Pelican Point Golf Course in Gonzales around 4:30 p.m. to fish seven ducklings out of the drain.

 Trending News